The Fabelmans: Development

 In 1999, Steven Spielberg said he had been thinking of directing a film about his childhood for some time.
-Titled I'll Be Home, the project was originally written by his sister Anne Spielberg.
+Spielberg's sister, Anne, originally wrote the project as I'll Be Home.
 He explained, "My big fear is that my mom and dad won't like it and will think it's an insult and won't share my loving yet critical point of view about what it was like to grow up with them."
 In 2002, Spielberg said he was nervous about making I'll Be Home: "It's so close to my life and so close to my family — I prefer to make films that are more analogous.
 But a literal story about my family will take a lot of courage.
 I still think I make personal movies even if they do look like big commercial popcorn films."
-Spielberg later revealed in November 2022 that his parents had also been "nagging" him to make a film about their lives prior to their deaths.
+In November 2022, Spielberg revealed that his parents had 'nagged' him to make a film about their lives before their deaths.
 His mother died in 2017, and his father in August 2020.